kontent-ai/custom-element-starter-react/README.md

 ### More functions

-You can find much all of the available Custom Element functions in our [Custom Element API reference](https://kontent.ai/learn/reference/custom-elements-js-api/).
+You can find all of the available Custom Element functions in our [Custom Element API reference](https://kontent.ai/learn/reference/custom-elements-js-api/).

 ## Contributing